hmrc/common-transit-convention-traders-postman/README.md

 ### To test APIs

-In order to test the CTC APIs locally ,you would need a bearer token.
+In order to test the CTC APIs locally, you would need a bearer token.
 Please follow the instructions below to create a bearer token:

 1. Open the Auth-wizard link
    http://localhost:9949/auth-login-stub/gg-sign-in